fredhutchio/RNAseq/skills/README.md

 Each class in this course includes code-along tutorials interspersed with challenge exercises.

-**Required software:**
+## Accessing data and compute environment

 Software used in this course include:
-- Unix shell (to access cluster)
+- Unix shell (classes 1 and 2)
-- IGV
+- IGV (class 2)
-- Text editor
+- Text editor (classes 1 and 2)
-- R and RStudio and Bioconductor packages (see classes 3 and 4)
+- R and RStudio and Bioconductor packages (classes 3 and 4)

+Class participants are assumed to have access to the Fred Hutch network and ability to run jobs on the on-premise shared compute cluster.

+If you do not have access to the Fred Hutch network and cluster, and/or would prefer to perform these exercises on your own computer, you'll need to download the data files and install additional software (see sections below).

+### Command-line software

-If you would like to run analysis on your own computer (instead of on the cluster), you will also need:
+If you would like to run analysis on your own computer (instead of on the cluster), you will also need to install the following software:
 - fastqc
 - cutadapt
 - STAR
 - subread

-The links above reference relevant sections of [fredhutch.io's Software page](http://www.fredhutch.io/software/).
+### Data files

+Source of original data files

+Location of processed/intermediate data files

 ## For curriculum contributors and instructors